BND Hamburger Icon

 In your EMR system, you should have access to numerous templates you can use to take notes during patient encounters or add important information to patient charts.
 Most importantly, these templates should be extensively customizable.
 You should be able to modify them based on the appointment type or your preferred notetaking method.

 Your chosen template should give you a quick view of the most critical information for your encounter and fill in chart fields as needed.
-If a template isn’t working for you in the moment, some medical software platforms will let you tweak it as you take notes.
+If a template isn’t working for you at the moment, some medical software platforms will let you tweak it as you take notes.

 Key TakeawayKey takeaway